How it all began

 We have now finished work on our specialised Kindergarten learning space and curriculum.
 Next, we will be concentrating on supplementing the Ghanaian curriculum in the same way for our Primary 1-6 classes, by creating dynamic lesson plans and providing extra resources and training in collaboration with our teachers.

-In September 2015, we will begin sponsoring our Class 6 students into an approved local JHS school, monitoring their progress and welfare and then extending this sponsorship into our partner secondary schools.
+In September 2015, we began sponsoring our Class 6 students into an approved local JHS school, monitoring their progress and welfare.
+We extended this into SHS sponsorship with our partner secondary schools in September 2018, and are now planning vocational programmes for those students who need to work rather than enter SHS.

-Embedding and further developing our relatively progressive teaching and learning practices is a priority at this stage, but we soon hope to add a second storey to our new building, to provide more space for teaching and vocational training.
+Embedding and further developing our relatively progressive teaching and learning practices is a priority at this stage, but we soon hope to add a second storey to our original building, to provide more space for teaching and vocational training for students.

-We will also be developing our adult literacy and numeracy classes, to better support the parents of our students, and help them engage with their child's development alongside their own.
+We also hope to develop our adult literacy and numeracy classes, to better support the parents of our students, and help them engage with their child's development alongside their own.